Can I Pour Dry Concrete? (Common Pitfalls You Must Know)

 It’s important to distinguish between cement and concrete, as they’re really not interchangeable terms.

 Cement is a construction material used to bind other materials together, and it is rarely used on its own; instead, it is mixed with aggregate and sand components.
-It is a key component for making concrete and mortar — both of which get used regularly on construction sites (source).
+It is a key component for making concrete and mortar — both of which are used regularly on construction sites (source).

 Concrete is a composite construction material combining cement, aggregate, and sand.
 It hardens as it cures, making it a very durable surface for flooring.
 You can purchase premixed concrete, which comes with the right amount of each component since the ratios of each are important (source).